The City provides a standard two-bin system for residential properties, which includes:

-• 240-litre waste bin (dark green lid), collected weekly
+• A 240-litre general waste bin (dark green lid), collected weekly

-• 240-litre recycling bin (yellow lid), collected fortnightly
+• A 240-litre recycling bin (yellow lid), collected fortnightly

-• Keep the weight of the bin below 70kg
+• Keep the weight of the bin under 70kg.

-• Place bin out by 6.00am on collection day
+• Place the bin by 6:00 AM on collection day (most will place their bins out the night before).

-• Place your bin as close as possible to the road/kerb (within 1 metre) in an upright position with wheels facing the house
+• Position the bin as close to the road/kerb as possible (within 1 meter), with the wheels facing your house.

-• Return your bin to your property no later than 24 hours after collection
+• Return your bin to your property within 24 hours of collection.

 • Food scraps